-Conditional Use Permits (CUPs) are required for some multi-family development, senior housing projects, mixed use projects, and large residential care facilities, dependent upon the underlying zoning district.
-As shown in Table GH, the processing time for a CUP is typically 90 to 120 days.
+Conditional Use Permits (CUPs) are required for some multi-family development, senior housing projects, and large residential care facilities, dependent upon the underlying zoning district.
+As shown in Table H, the processing time for a CUP is typically 90 to 120 days.